 On the fringes of Germany, Switzerland and Lichtenstein, the Bregenzerwald may be Austria’s best-kept secret.
 In this robust region, the Alps act as the backdrop for a cluster of quaint villages where modern design and farm-to-fork cuisine take the spotlight, and a progressive community of artisans merge tradition with innovation.

-There’s no ignoring the beauty of the meadows, mountains, streams and acres of farmland in the Bregenzerwald, also called the Bregenz Forest.
+There’s no ignoring the beauty of the meadows, mountains, streams and acres of farmland in the Bregenzerwald, also known as the Bregenz Forest.
 The 22 Alpine villages, which make up this slice of Vorarlberg (Austria’s westernmost province), flow seamlessly into one another.
 In the summertime, lush, rolling hills skim the often-cloudy azure skies.
 This picture-ready pocket of Austria could be viewed as God’s country – it is in the thick of the Alps, after all – but the Instagram-worthy scenes are only a piece of what the Bregenzerwald offers.
 Clear of the countryside, this area promises some of the most delicious food in the region alongside extraordinary design.
 It’s here where a blend of traditional Alpine farmhouses and modern structures mingle and dot the forest’s wide-open spaces.

 The Bregenzerwald’s natural beauty and laid-back pace are perfect for visitors looking to leave life’s stresses behind.
 But many don’t expect the craftsmanship (sustainable building is a prevalent practice) and a serious locavore movement (chances are, your venison came from the woods behind the restaurant) to be as integral to this place as the jaw-dropping scenery.
 After one day in the villages, the mountains become the background for the art, culture and food of this prosperous region.